abulka/pynsource/README.md

 An affordable, commercial [Pro Edition](http://pynsource.com/pricing.html) is also available with extra features like zoom and the ability to drag to connect shapes.

+**Note**: Latest snap is 1.76 beta 2 - if you want the latest master (29th March 2020) as an easy to excecute app.
+Improvements include better logging and reporting of Python parsing syntax errors.
+If you need a Mac or Windows beta binary, please let me know.

 ### To run from source code ###

 You need Python 3.6 or later already installed, and pip3, then simply: